karehaa/DoIT/README.md

 BIG OPTIMIZATION! im loving today's improvement on the UI/UX, the animation is smoother and i have managed to make it more optimized by utilizing vsync and .dispose() method, it is overall quite confusing, and i still need to understand more about a few parts, but overall i gained so much knowledge by doing this!
 Today is a big improvements! im enjoying and falling deeper and deeper in the enjoyment of programming (well, gotta love the errors that comes with it too, lol.)

 ## 22/11/2024
 There is really nothing that changed, it is been a busy day that i can not really put on any work.
+I just changed the regular Text widget with TextField.

+## 23/11/2024
+Today, i don't really immediately go into putting more feature, i am just doing some research as to what i can use to make the pop-up window for the user to put their to-do lists, i wanted it so that what the user typed will be converted into a checkbox lists, and so after some research i think the thing that i needed to understand next is FloatinActiongButton and AlertDialog, i will try to understand this widget first, only after that will i start implementing this into my project.